contagon/handbook/handbook/14-single-members.md

 #### 14.3.3.1 Bishopric

+The bishop’s foremost responsibility is to the rising generation in the ward, including young single adults.
+A strong relationship with the bishop and his counselors can help young single adults build greater faith in Jesus Christ and deeper connection to His gospel.

 To understand and address the needs of young single adults in the ward, a bishopric member interviews each young single adult at least annually.
 The bishopric works with the ward council to find meaningful callings for all young single adults.
 The bishopric may also organize a ward young single adult committee.

 A counselor in the bishopric oversees the young single adults in the ward.
 He receives regular reports from the counselors in the elders quorum and Relief Society presidencies who are assigned to work with young single adults in the ward.
 He may report on specific young single adults in ward council meeting.